Menu Close

 Now the Trump Administration wants to eliminate these protections.
 At this time, a federal court has placed a hold on the policy.
 While that’s good news for LGBTQ people, it’s not the end of the story.

-A second Trump term would likely see trans health care rights further chipped away.
+A second Trump term would likely see trans healthcare rights further chipped away.
 Depending on the congressional makeup, the Trump Administration could attempt to ban transition-related care from Medicaid coverage or try to instate a Food and Drug Administration ban on puberty blockers for trans adolescents.

 5. Anti-Discrimination Protections